-- 2.18 The Authority considers IFM's breaches of Principles 3, 6 and 9 to be particularly serious because: - (a) they caused a significant risk of loss to individual consumers who transferred out of their DBPS as a result of IFM's advice.
+- 2.20.
+The Authority considers Mr Hofstetter's breach to be particularly serious because: - (a) it caused a significant risk of loss to individual consumers who transferred out of their DBPS as a result of IFM's advice.
 The average CETV of IFM's Pension Transfer customers was more than £394,000.
 The average CETV of IFM's BSPS customers was more than £455,000.
-For many customers, their DBPS was their most valuable asset and was their only retirement provision other than their state pension; - (b) IFM's breach of Principle 3 revealed serious and systemic weaknesses in its procedures, management systems and internal controls; - (c) IFM gained a substantial, direct benefit from its breaches; and - (d) IFM's breaches affected particularly vulnerable people, namely BSPS members, who were in a vulnerable position due to the uncertainty surrounding the future of the BSPS.
+For many customers, their DBPS was their most valuable asset and was their only retirement provision other than their state pension; - (b) as a result of Mr Hofstetter's failure to discharge properly his responsibilities as CF10, there were serious and systemic weaknesses in IFM's procedures, management systems and internal controls; - (c) Mr Hofstetter gained a substantial, direct benefit from his breach; and - (d) Mr Hofstetter's breach affected particularly vulnerable people, namely BSPS members, who were in a vulnerable position due to the uncertainty surrounding the future of the BSPS.